BA, MA, PhD

 - Lecturer in the Evolution of Health, Diet and Disease, Department of Archaeology

 Dr Emma Pomeroy gained her BA in Archaeology and Anthropology from Cambridge, and MA in Osteoarchaeology from the University of Southampton.
-Following employment in medical research and commercial archaeology, I completed my PhD in Biological Anthropology under the supervision of Dr Jay Stock (Cambridge) and Professor Jonathan Wells (UCL).
-My thesis investigated adaptation to varying social and natural environmental conditions in past and present Andean populations.
+Following employment in medical research and commercial archaeology, she completed my PhD in Biological Anthropology under the supervision of Dr Jay Stock (Cambridge) and Professor Jonathan Wells (UCL).
+Her thesis investigated adaptation to varying social and natural environmental conditions in past and present Andean populations.

 Subsequently, Dr Emma Pomeroy held a Junior Research Fellowship at Newnham College, Cambridge, and a Leverhulme Trust Early Career Fellowship at Liverpool John Moores University, where she was also Lecturer in Biological Anthropology.

 Dr Emma Pomeroy’s research centres on understanding how past and present variation in human health, growth and morphology is influenced by evolutionary processes (e.g., adaptation, neutral variation, plasticity) and interactions with the natural and social environments.
-I combine human bioarchaeology with human biology and palaeoanthropology, and previous and current projects include work in South America, South Asia and Europe.
+She combines human bioarchaeology with human biology and palaeoanthropology, and previous and current projects include work in South America, South Asia and Europe.

-My recent research has been investigating the evolutionary origins of low lean tissue (organ and muscle mass) among contemporary South Asians.
+Her recent research has been investigating the evolutionary origins of low lean tissue (organ and muscle mass) among contemporary South Asians.
 Low lean mass is implicated in the elevated risk of type 2 diabetes and other chronic diseases among South Asians, but the origins of low lean mass is unknown.
 Her group has been using clinical imaging from contemporary populations to investigate the relationship between lean mass and skeletal dimensions, and then applying these findings to track patterns of lean mass variation using the South Asian skeletal record from the last 11,000 years.
 This project involves collaborations with Dr Veena Mushrif (Deccan College Research and Post Graduate Institute, Pune, India); Dr Jay Stock (Cambridge); Professor Jonathan Wells (UCL); Dr Sanjay Kinra (APCAPS [apcaps.lshtm.ac.uk], London School of Hygiene and Tropical Medicine); and Dr Bharati Kulkarni (National Institute of Nutrition, Hyderabad, India).